djay/hostout.ubuntu/collective/hostout/README.txt

 Todo list
 *********

-- Handle multiple hosts and multiple locations better including simultaneous deployment.
+- extend directly from recipes to better support plugins

-- Database handling including backing up, moving between development, staging and production regardless of location.
+- plugins for database handling including backing up, moving between development, staging and production regardless of location.

+- plugins for cloud api's such as Amazon Ec2 or Rackspace Cloud

 - Integrate with SCM to implement an optional check to not deploy unless committed.

 - Integrate with SCM to tag all parts so deployments can be rolled back.

-- Integrate with SCM to use SCM version numbers.

 - Handle basic rollback when no SCM exists, for instance when buildout fails.